ddangkong/tankbind_gui/README.md

 # Activate the newly created environment
 conda activate tankbind-suite
+3. Data Preparation (Download PDB Files)
+This application requires local PDB files of the target proteins for screening.

+Protein structure files (in .pdb format) can be downloaded from the official RCSB Protein Data Bank (PDB).

+Search for your proteins of interest, download their PDB files, and place them into the folder you will specify for the PDB_ROOT variable in the next step.
+Alternatively, you can use mirror sites such as PDBe (Europe) or PDBj (Japan).

-3. Configure Paths in the Script (Required!)
+4. Configure Paths in the Script (Required!)
 Important: Before running the application for the first time, you must edit the data paths in the main script to match your local system.

 Open the main Python script (<your_main_script_name>.py) and modify the # --- 경로 설정 --- (Path Settings) section at the top.